 Rocket Music Player is packed with loads of features and codecs support.
 Its integration with iSyncr lets you use some if not all iTunes features.
 It is also a decent video player and lets you bookmark your track progress.
 Chromecast and podcast support, a 5 band equalizer and folder support makes this music player worth trying.
 Rocket Player is available on the Play Store for free but you can also get the premium version for some advanced features such as support for formats like .alac, .tta, .ape, .mpc, .flac, .wav and .wma, 10 badn equalizer, premium themes and much more.

 This music player is different.
 If you are bored with the traditional interface that all the music player provide, you should try n7.
-It makes sure that you don’t have to search through songs and artists, instead you can you can use pinch to zoom and gestures.
-You can also browse you library in the conventional way. n7Player supports most of the popular codes including mp3, mp4, m4a, ogg, mid, flac, wav, aac, etc. it supports gapless playback, sleep timer, 10 band equalizer with presets.
-It also has features such as lyrics support, lockscreen, album are grabber and headset buttons configuration. n7Player is great for streaming music via Chromecast nad AirPlay.
-Nto everyone would like the strange interface that n7 Player provides but it is something worth trying.
+It makes sure that you don’t have to search through songs and artists, instead, you can use pinch to zoom and gestures.
+You can also browse your library in a conventional way. n7Player supports most of the popular codes including mp3, mp4, m4a, ogg, mid, flac, wav, aac, etc. it supports gapless playback, sleep timer, 10 band equalizer with presets.
+It also has features such as lyrics support, lock screen, album are grabber and headset buttons configuration. n7Player is great for streaming music via Chromecast and AirPlay.
+Not everyone would like the strange interface that n7 Player provides but it is something worth trying.

 Many of us use MusixMatch just for its ability to show lyrics of the currently playing song in a beautiful floating interface and for its integration with most of the popular music player but it is also a decent music player.
 It has a beautiful and clean interface that is easy to use.
-The music player supports many popular formats including alac and flac and has a decent equalizer with presets and the ability to add custom settings. the best part of using this pp is that you don’t need to be inside the app for viewing the lyrics.
+The music player supports many popular formats including aac and flac and has a decent equalizer with presets and the ability to add custom settings. the best part of using this app is that you don’t need to be inside the app for viewing the lyrics.
 The Floating Lyrics enables you to view the lyrics on whichever screen you currently are.
 It can also be enlarged and reduced.
 Moreover, it also has the feature to identify the lyrics of the song this is playing nearby.
-Other features off the app includes sleep timer, Android TV and Android Wear support, ability to stream music and lyrics to TV via Chromecast.
+Other features of the app include a sleep timer, Android TV and Android Wear support, ability to stream music and lyrics to the TV via Chromecast.